StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 Students that answer at most one question incorrectly for a topic will be given a **✓** mark for that topic.
 Only one **✓** may be earned per topic.

-## Satisfying the Recollection Specification
+## Satisfying the Knowledge Specification

-Students that earn 8/9 **✓** in this way will have satisfied the Recollection Specification.
+Students that earn 8/9 **✓** in this way will have satisfied the Knowledge Specification.

 ## Proofs

 Periodically full-response Proof Quizzes will be given during class to assess student ability to discover and write proofs, including constructing examples and counterexamples.
-Students will be given several theorems, and will be allowed to submit proofs for each.
+Students will be given several theorems related to (but not identical to) the theorems satisfactorally presented in class, and will be allowed to submit proofs for each.
 These will be marked for understanding by the instructor.
 Proofs marked as **✱** or **✓** should be corrected (if needed) and typeset in \\(\LaTeX\\) to be